 The new Inklingo for QD shape collection (INKQD) is a small, inexpensive shape collection with a few setting pieces, so if you piece some diamonds from QD1 or QD2, Inklingo will make it easier to assemble a quilt top.
 You can turn your hand pieced diamonds into squares by machine too!

 I think this new shape collection is a nice way to ease into Inklingo if you haven’t tried it yet.
 (Where have you been since 2006?)
-The intro price is only $15 for a limited time.

 Q. What technique is taught in the books?

 A. Hand piecing with a running stitch.
 (NOT English Paper Piecing)

 The pre-Inklingo hand piecing technique taught in the books is WONDERFUL and it is still the technique I prefer to use when I print the shapes on fabric with Inklingo.

 The QD method uses freezer paper templates and a running stitch.
 It is faster, simpler, more precise, and more portable than English Paper Piecing.
 It is my favorite technique although I also enjoy machine piecing and appliqué with Inklingo.

 In 2002—when I was young—I was on Simply Quilts with Alex Anderson with Quilted Diamonds, so I was quite well known for hand piecing when I invented Inklingo.

 In the early years, I felt that Quilted Diamonds limited Inklingo—that QD made it hard to spread the word because as soon as anyone heard my name, they thought “hand piecing,” “dinky little pieces,” and “fussy miniature work.”
 To my surprise, some designers did not see the potential for machine piecing and appliqué at all!
 Imagine!